 - commissions further research; and,

-- if the Government decides to legalise use of private e-scooters, it should adopt regulations for their construction and use set out in PACTS report.
+- if the Government decides to legalise use of private e-scooters, it should adopt regulations for their construction and use as follows:

 PACTS report presents the findings into the safety of private e-scooters.
 Evidence from casualty data collected in Europe and the UK informs an understanding of the extent and nature of injuries which casualties are suffering – head injuries are common and most riders fall from their e-scooter rather than being hit by another vehicle.
 These findings are supported by academic studies and crash testing which show how instabilities caused by an e-scooter’s design pose a risk to riders.
 We have also considered the risks posed to pedestrians and explain how e-scooters are not ‘just like bikes’.